-Note: Clause 5.25 reflects section 376(3) of the Act.
+Note: Clause 5.42 reflects section 376(3) of the Act.

-5.26 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.
+5.43 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.

+5.44 The general manager and other council staff may attend meetings of the council and committees of the council by audio-visual-link.
+Attendance by council staff at meetings by audio-visual link (other than as members of the public) shall be with the approval of the general manager.

 THE CHAIRPERSON